jtextor/immunet/README.md

 ```
 conda env create -f environment.yml
 ```
-An environment named `noseph` will be created.
+An environment named `immunet` will be created.
 Activate it with:
 ```
-conda activate noseph
+conda activate immunet
 ```
 If you do not have a GPU, change `tensorflow-gpu` to `tensorflow` in the requirements before creating the environment.

 ## Demo

-### NoSePh training
+### ImmuNet training

 To run the training, please download [the sample of the data](TODO) and place it in the folder with the source code.
 Then, run:
  ```